 If a teacher submits a document from their connected email address to their own analysis address, then this will be analyzed against all other documents currently in our database.
 This is to ensure teachers can submit all student documents from a specific assignment and can check them against all the submissions.

-A user cannot delete a document from our system, regardless of their role as a teacher or a student.
+Other users cannot delete a document from our system, regardless of their role as a teacher or a student.
 A document can only be deleted by our support team.
 Please note that the support team will only delete documents at the request of the designated Ouriginal administrator.
 Should you wish to delete a document that has been submitted, we urge you to get in touch with your institution’s Ouriginal administrator and provide them with the document number you wish to delete.

 You can either submit a document for review by sending it as an attachment in an email to the analysis address provided to you by your teacher or school; or you can register for a web inbox and submit the document through the web inbox portal.
 However, it is not necessary for you to register as a valid analysis address is the only requirement for submitting a document for analysis.